About the course

 - A satisfactory DBS enhanced check

-.
-Safeguarding is important at Exeter Consortium and all candidates must satisfy relevant pre-employment checks.
-A place to train with us will involve contact with vulnerable groups (children and young people) and is therefore exempt from the Rehabilitation of Offenders Act 1974 and subject to an Enhanced Disclosure Barring Service (DBS) check.
+*Safeguarding is paramount and candidates must satisfy relevant pre-employment checks.
+A place to train with us will involve contact with vulnerable groups (children and young people) and is exempt from the Rehabilitation of Offenders Act 1974 and subject to an Enhanced Disclosure Barring Service (DBS) check.

 About the training provider